GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/training-ref-arch/sft-tpu-maxtext-single-host/README.md

 It leverages **MaxText**'s scalable FSDP training loops and **Tunix** post-training libraries on a single TPU v5e-8 slice (`v5e-2x4`) or TPU v6e-8 slice (`v6e-2x4`) to fine-tune Llama-3.1-8B-Instruct on instruction-following datasets.

-This use-case is built on top of the [GKE Reinforcement Learning reference implementation](/platforms/gke/base/use-cases/reinforcement-learning/terraform/README.md).
+This use-case is built on top of the [GKE Training Reference Architecture](/platforms/gke/base/use-cases/training-ref-arch/terraform/README.md).

 ## Before you begin

-- The [GKE Reinforcement Learning reference implementation](/platforms/gke/base/use-cases/reinforcement-learning/terraform/README.md) is deployed and configured.
+- The [GKE Training Reference Architecture](/platforms/gke/base/use-cases/training-ref-arch/terraform/README.md) is deployed and configured.

 - Get access to the model.
   - For Llama-3.1: